 - What to Expect When You Move Away From Family

 - Action Steps for Dealing With the Guilt When Moving Away from Family

 - Final Thoughts

 Oftentimes, moving to another country or even another state is because of a new job or promotion.
 I moved away from my home country (Hungary) to Germany first due to academic studies, then because of a job I changed to Switzerland – this is also where I currently live.

 This kind of move or moves make it easier to justify moving away from your extended family.
 And, while you may experience sadness when you leave behind close family members, you may not face too much guilt.

 But how about the decision you’ve made to move because you don’t like the town you’ve grown up in?
 Or, you love the sea and have always wanted to move to a small coastal town?
 Moving your family away for these reasons might not be taken as lightly by the doting grandparents.
 And, the guilt will kick in especially when your kids will miss out on quality time with their cousins.
 We all know that online calls can help, but they’re not a substitute to physical touch, to spending time together.

 Whatever your reason for moving away, make sure you’re making the move because it’s the right one to make for you and your own family.
 It’s always a good idea to do a pros and cons list.
 This helps to give you clarity and if your kids are older, you could do the exercise with them.

-Together, you can figure out how to manage the cons: as a potential solution, you might want to invite the grandparents and cousins to visit often) and look forward to enjoying the pros (teenage son can finally live out his dream to be a surfer boy – using perhaps a foam surfboard for kids which I also used for my daughter.
+Together, you can figure out how to manage the cons: as a potential solution, you might want to invite the grandparents and cousins to visit often.
+And look forward to enjoying the pros: such as the teenage son can finally live out his dream to be a surfer boy – using perhaps a foam surfboard for kids which I also used for my daughter.

 Your list of pros and cons could look like this: